TomciusRomcius/ChatApp/README.md

 # A Real-time Chat App

 ### Features
-* Register and log in using email and password or OpenID(currently only Google provider).
+* Register and log in using your email and password, or OpenID (currently only Google provider).
 * Add and remove friends.
 * Create and delete chat rooms; invite friends to join rooms.
 * Send real-time messages to individual friends or within chat rooms.